 There is no available vaccine and the best ways to prevent these infectious bites are with year-round tick repellents, thorough body checks after being outside, and proper removal of ticks.

-Once geographically limited, Ehrlichia spp. are now wide spread in distribution, and of particular concern in Gulf Coast states and through the Southeastern US.
-The Companion Animal Parasite Council recommends that all dogs be tested yearly for tick borne diseases and that all dogs be treated with effective tick control agents all year round.
+Once geographically limited, Ehrlichia spp. are now wide spread in distribution, and they are of particular concern in Gulf Coast states and through the Southeastern United States.
+The Companion Animal Parasite Council recommends that all dogs be tested yearly for tick-borne diseases and that all dogs be treated with effective tick-control agents year-round.
 Comprehensive screening is important to find coinfections and to determine the success of prevention strategies.